colinaut/alpinejs-plugin-simple-validate/README.md

 * `x-validate.bluronly` — change the default never to use 'input' event listener on fillable form fields
 * `x-validate.input` sets fields to use both 'blur' and 'input' event listener for all validation
 * `x-validate.refocus` sets fields to force focus on form element when invalid
+* `x-validate.use-browser` use the browser's built in validation as well as x-validate
+* `x-validate.validate-on-submit` automatically trigger validation on submit

 ### Field Element Directives